Telestai-Project/telestai/doc/init.md

 Service User
 ---------------------------------

-All three Linux startup configurations assume the existence of a "raven" user and group.
+All three Linux startup configurations assume the existence of a "telestai" user and group.
 They must be created before attempting to use these scripts.
 The OS X configuration assumes ravend will be set up for the current user.